Skip to content

 • React StrictMode: Handling React StrictMode double execution correctly

-• Flexible: Supporting cleanup functions just like useEffect
+• Flexible control: Supporting cleanup functions just like useEffect

 Parameters